adnammit/notes/git.md

 git merge --no-ff foo           merge foo into your current branch with one commit but retain history git cherry-pick <hash>          take changes in the hash commit and apply to the current branch.
-                                generates a new commit for the current branch
+                                generates a new commit for the current branch git cherry-pick A^..B           cherry pick a range of commits from and including A to B

 # WORKING WITH FILES
 git add foo                     add foo to files to be committed